 Campus Housing Policies

-Policies are developed for three general purposes, to ensure the health and safety, especially fire safety, of residents; to clarify the business transaction and protect the college's property; and to facilitate a reasonable living environment for residents.
+Policies are developed for three general purposes: to ensure the health and safety, especially fire safety, of residents; to clarify the business transaction and protect the College's property; and to facilitate a reasonable living environment for residents.
 At the beginning of each semester residents of each floor and in some cases each residence hall meet to create residence hall standards.
 As a group, residents determine such community standards as quiet hours, bathroom and floor cleanliness and etiquette, use of common areas and the best way to maintain the established standards.
 Resident Assistants facilitate these meetings and post the standards for each community.
 These standards are based upon the Residents' Rights and Responsibilities.
-Village apartments and rental houses have an addendum of policies unique to those living environments.
-This addendum is listed last at the end of this page.

 Rights / Responsibilities

 This document was written by a committee of residents and adopted in 2001.

 - I have the right to a safe living environment.

 - I have the responsibility to be aware and to regulate who is in my hall community, including guests and visitors, and to know what is going on around me at all times.